 Arrivals & departures were on the local coconut boats, and even then delays of several days were common practice, so back to the hammock and a world of dreams, the boat will come another day.

 These days, you can find everything from cheap simple bamboo bungalowswith thatched roofs to elegant up-market villas with their very own exclusive swimming pool.

-In the late 1990's KoTao's first, and until recently, only road was constructed, it runs North to South from the far side of Sairee to the southern settlement of Chalok Baan Kao.
+In the late 1990's Koh Tao's first, and until recently, only road was built, the road runs North to South from the far side of Sairee to the southern settlement of Chalok Baan Kao.